open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/span-general.md

 On client side, it's usually passed in form of URL, connection string, host name, etc. Sometimes host name is only available to instrumentation as a string which may contain DNS name or IP address. `server.address` SHOULD be set to the available known hostname (e.g., `"127.0.0.1"` if connecting to an URL `https://127.0.0.1/foo`).

-If only IP address is available, it should be populated on `server.nat.address` and `server.address` SHOULD NOT be set.
+If only IP address is available, it should be populated on `server.socket.address` and `server.address` SHOULD NOT be set.
 Reverse DNS lookup SHOULD NOT be used to obtain DNS name.

 If `net.transport` is `"pipe"`, the absolute path to the file representing it should be used as `server.address`.
 If there is no such file (e.g., anonymous pipe),